 I always wanted to do a 3D printer nozzle comparison to see what are the differences between nozzles and if it’s worth buying more expensive nozzles.
 Well, this finally happened and in the following article you will find a visual comparison between a large selection of nozzles.

 Because I want be able to test future hardware better, I purchased an Andonstar ADSM201 electronic microscope.
 It’s not the best electronical microscope on the marked but it does it’s job well enough to say it’s worth the money.

-I’m sorry that I didn’t spend just a bit more to get the Andonstar ADSM301 which can also be used for measuring with the included software.
+I regret not spending just a bit more to get the Andonstar ADSM301 which can also be used for measuring with the included software.
 But hey!
 Live and learn.

 To be honest, the price difference was a bit higher at the time but anyway.
 I’m still happy with it.

 If you know any microscope software which can be used on a PC for measuring please let me know in the comments.

 I printed a white PLA shield to be able to diffuse the light better.
 It’s really hard to get close to a shiny object so this helped a bunch.
 Each nozzle has been photographed from three sides so you can see the quality differences between them.

 In my experience with a boatload of different nozzles, I found out that most of the cheap nozzles, or the ones included with some printers are bad.
 Like, really bad.
 This is the reason why I always recommend people to buy a good nozzle.